John Lloyd Stephens: Panama Railroad Company

-At the time England enjoyed a monopoly over the ocean navigation to and from the United States.
+At the time, England enjoyed a monopoly over the ocean navigation to and from the United States.
 Stephens obtained a charter from the state of New York and incorporated the Ocean Steam Navigation Company.
-The company acquired two steamships, the Washington and the Hermann which made journeys to Europe.
+The company acquired two steamships, the Washington and the Hermann, which made journeys to Europe.

-Stephens was one of the founders of the Panama Railroad Company in 1849, along with mercantilist William H. Aspinwall, and Wall Street finanicer Henry Chauncey.
+Stephens was one of the founders of the Panama Railroad Company in 1849, along with mercantilist William H. Aspinwall, and Wall Street financier Henry Chauncey.
 The railroad was to provide a transportation link across the isthmus of Panama, in part as response to the California gold rush of 1848 and the surge of individuals wanting to cross the North American continent.
 Stephens visited Panama and New Granada to make arrangements for the laying of the railroad.
 On his way to Bogotá, the capital of New Granada, he fell off his mule and sustained severe injuries from which he never fully recovered.
 He returned to the United States and was appointed the first president of the railroad.
 He was the only one of the founders who spent time with the project in the jungle and was the driving force of it until his death of malaria in 1852.
 The railroad was eventually completed in 1855.

 Personal life

 In 1841, Stephens was elected to the American Philosophical Society.
-While in Panama, he was struck down by malaria in the spring of 1852.
+While in Panama, he was struck down by malaria in spring 1852.
 He recovered sufficiently to return to New York, only to have a recurrence of the disease.
-He died October 13, 1852.
-He was buried at New York City Marble Cemetery.
+He died October 13, 1852, and was buried at New York City Marble Cemetery.